 To reach our goal we need everyone that trains here to understand that a professional athlete that is training 4-6 hours a day.
 Even with that training a professional doesn’t compete every weekend or every month.
 If you are training 1-2 hours a day 4x a week it isn’t appropriate for you to be “testing” each week or month.

 Thanks for checking out Oregon CrossFit in Bend, Oregon.
-Oregon CrossFit is Central Oregon’s premier Personal Training/CrossFit/Sports Performance Facility.
+Oregon CrossFit is Central Oregon’s premier Personal Training, CrossFit, and Sports Performance gym in Bend.